 - Think of family gatherings.
 Family gatherings can be awesome and change life.
 Holidays, birthdays, anniversaries, etc.

 - Birth of siblings seems to be a popular event that many people feel has changed their life.
-Unfortunately, for most people this event is not a happy one, but it does not have to be like that.
+Unfortunately, for most people this event isn’t a happy one, but it doesn’t have to be like that.
 I think my daughter would write that the birth of her brother was an event that has shaped her life in the most positive way, because she had to wait for him for too long.

 - Changing school/house/country.
 I can tell you for sure that my move to Thailand has changed me dramatically (it has even inspired some of the writing for my upcoming book, “Reflections”).